 7. Can free zone visa holders travel freely in and out of the UAE?

-Yes, you can travel freely, but you must not stay outside the UAE for more than 6 consecutive months, or the visa may become invalid.
+Yes, you can travel in and out of the UAE, but you should not stay outside the country for more than six months in a row, or your visa could become invalid.

 8. Do free zone employees really get tax-free salaries?